 Two meaningful metrics used in this evaluation are Reliability and Availability.
-Often mistakenly used interchangeably, both terms have different meanings, serve different purposes and can incur different cost to maintain desired standards of service levels.
+Often mistakenly used interchangeably, both terms have different meanings, serve different purposes, and can incur different cost to maintain desired standards of service levels.

-The mathematical formula for Availability is as follows:
+The mathematical formula for Availability is :